Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.6.5 =
+* Improvement: read more link on double analytics implementation
+* Fix: string "obsolete page" not translatable
+* improvement: impressum title in cookie banner editable
+* Improvement: remove "we do not use ... " statements from cookie policy
+* Improvement: facebook for woocommerce integration
+* Improvement: support for cross domain cookie consent on multisite
+* Improvement: add noreferrer, noopener attributes to links on cookie policy
+* Improvement: fix issue where Chrome bug causes blurred banner on uneven width sizes
+* Improvement: fix broken Contact Form 7 integrations because of continuous changes to CF7

 = 4.6.4 =
 * New: Async script center option
 * Fix: prevent CSS theme override in some themes on square checkbox